 In 1992, I was part of a friendship group at Hope Methodist Church in Rancho Bernardo that began making prayer quilts.
 A few years later, after moving to Poway, I organized what is now Prayers & Squares, The Prayer Quilt Ministry.
 This interfaith non-profit organization as of May, 2019 has over 1200 chapters and is in 11 countries.
 I began designing and teaching simple, strip-pieced patterns to be used for prayer quilts.
 My stash was finally being used at a great rate but even more fabric was being donated, mostly in the form of scraps.
 Figuring out what to do with mountains of scraps was my next challenge, and I continued to design patterns with this goal in mind.

 I started doing guild lectures several years ago, choosing the topic "Scrap Management".
-I use my collection of antique quilts, plus some of my own creations to illustrate and teach some of what I has learned in the process of making loads of "scrappy" prayer quilts.
+I usde my collection of antique quilts, plus some of my own creations to illustrate and teach some of what I has learned in the process of making loads of "scrappy" prayer quilts.
 I love coming up with ideas for improved piecing techniques, and I invented a system of cut-after-you-sew tools called Quilters' TRIMplates®.
 My specialty is a fast, easy and accurate method for making the traditional "Storm at Sea" pattern without using templates or paper piecing.
 My book, "A New Light on Storm at Sea Quilts: One Block, An Ocean of Design Possibilities" was released by C&T Publishing in March, 2009, along with my fast2cut TRIMplate tools.
-My newest invention, the fast2mark Easy Triangle tool came out in August, 2012.
+Another invention, the fast2mark Easy Triangle tool came out in August, 2012.
 This little gem is for making half-square and quarter-square triangles with no squaring up.
 (Update: These have now been discontinued by C&T Publishing.
 I am still producing and selling a newer version of the TRIMplates.)